Bobo (film): Production

-The film was the directorial debut for Maurice Muendo after Showmax, in partnership with Joburg Film Festival, issued an open call for a slate of movies from first-time film directors.
+The film was the directorial debut for Maurice Muendo after Showmax, in partnership with the Joburg Film Festival, issued an open call for a slate of movies from first-time film directors.
 BOBO was selected from 296 submissions, whittled down by MultiChoice content executives; Joburg Film Festival curator Nhlanhla Ndaba; award-winning independent filmmakers Femi Odugbemi, Njoki Muhoho and Pat van Heerden; and jury chair Cheryl Uys-Allie, the former Africa director for the MultiChoice Talent Factory film academies in Kenya, Nigeria and Zambia.

 Release

 BOBO had its world premiere at the 2025 Joburg Film Festival in March 2025 alongside 6 other first time directors.
 The movie later premiered on Showmax on 23 May 2025.